GFNOrg/torchgfn/README.md

 ### Losses

 GFlowNets can be trained with different losses, each of which requires a different parametrization, which we call in this library a `GFlowNet`.
 A `GFlowNet` is a `GFNModule` that includes one or multiple `GFNModules`, at least one of which implements a `to_probability_distribution` function.
-They need to implement a `loss` function, that takes as input either states, transitions, or trajectories, depending on the loss.
+They also need to implement a `loss` function, that takes as input either states, transitions, or trajectories, depending on the loss.

 Currently, the implemented losses are:

 - Flow Matching
-- Detailed Balance
+- Detailed Balance (and it's modified variant).
 - Trajectory Balance
 - Sub-Trajectory Balance.
 By default, each sub-trajectory is weighted geometrically (within the trajectory) depending on its length.
 This corresponds to the strategy defined [here](https://www.semanticscholar.org/reader/f2c32fe3f7f3e2e9d36d833e32ec55fc93f900f5).
 Other strategies exist and are implemented [here](./src/gfn/losses/sub_trajectory_balance.py).
 - Log Partition Variance loss.
 Introduced [here](https://arxiv.org/abs/2302.05446)